 Many believe that Putin “got away with it.”
 They believe because Putin knew that there would be no international military response he was free to do as he chose.
 But we submit that the jury is still out.
 Today, the guy with the biggest army doesn’t win.
 In fact, the guy with the biggest army today has the biggest bills to pay.

 We believe Putin put himself in a no-win situation on many fronts.
 The Russian economy was hurting before the incursion into Ukrainian sovereign territory.
-He promised the world that it was a “New Russia” – a safe, stable, place to invest; a dependable, western-style, legally responsible state on par with the other major economies where opportunities abound.
+He promised the world that it was a “New Russia”.
+A safe, stable, place to invest.
+A dependable, western-style, legally responsible state on par with the other major economies where opportunities abound.
 He certainly spent billions to show the world the “New Russia” brand at the 2014 Winter Olympics.

-But then, with the events in the former Soviet Republic, and now independent Ukraine, he apparently began to be fear the potential loss of Russia’s only year-round naval base and took action.
-Within hours foreign investors began to pull their funds out of the ”New Russia” as the country’s credit ratings plummeted and Putin turned a deaf ear to Russian businessmen facing massive losses.
+But then, with the events in the former Soviet Republic, and now independent Ukraine, he apparently began to fear the potential loss of Russia’s only year-round naval base and took action.
+Within hours, foreign investors began to pull their funds out of the ”New Russia” as the country’s credit ratings plummeted and Putin turned a deaf ear to Russian businessmen facing massive losses.

 All of these developments are not good for Putin or Russia in the long run.
 It’s almost like his decision to annex Crimea was without concern for the consequences and without appreciation for his country’s dependence on foreign investment.
 The acting head of the Ukrainian government said it was unimaginable, in this day and age, that a big country like Russia could just invade a sovereign nation.
-Certainly the international investment community is voting with their funds against a return to this mentality.
+Certainly, the international investment community is voting with their funds against a return to this mentality.
 Putin broke the “New Russia” brand promise and brought back the old, go it alone, Russia.
 And like any brand that breaks its promise, it loses its customers!